Hatching Coturnix Quail

 Have you ever seen newly hatched coturnix quail?
 They are adorable, they are speedy and tiny, and everything is cute.
-And boy do they grow fast!
 Hatching Coturnix quail is very similar to hatching chicken eggs.
-But everything is sped up a little.
+But everything is sped up a little with every aspect of quail.

 Collecting Egg for Hatching

-Quail start to lay eggs really young, typically 6-8 weeks of age.
+Quail start to lay eggs young, typically 6-8 weeks of age.
 They are fertile at about seven weeks.
+This is about 12 weeks sooner than chickens.
+Not only do they have a small footprint on your property, they are producing for you so much earlier.

-You want to store them in a cool, dry place, points down just as you do with chicken eggs.
-These are just much tinier and a little harder to stand up on their pointer end in a chicken egg carton.
+You want to store the quail eggs in a cool, dry place, points down just as you do with chicken eggs.
+These are just much tinier harder to stand up on their pointer end in a chicken egg carton.
 Collect for up to a week.

 Before you put them in your incubator make sure that you have had your incubator running and have it up to temperature when you put them in.
 You want it at 99.5 – 100F.